fuzzylogicxx/fuzzylogic/posts/2021-05-24-shifting-left-how-introducing-accessibility-earlier-helps-the-bbcs-design-system-or-by-sophie-beaumont-or-bbc-design-engineering.md

 The article also makes a fundamental point.

-When you need a new piece of UI, just because an existing component looks similar does not mean it is appropriate.
-It’s tempting, and reusability is a key goal, however on the web how something looks is only part of the story.
+When you need a new UI element, just because an existing component _looks similar_ does not mean it’s appropriate.
+It’s tempting to think that way—especially when you prioritise reusability—however on the web the way something _looks_ is only part of the story.

-A well-built component built to take whatever is thrown at it will have been constructed to convey meaning and purpose at a lower-level than the visual (CSS) level, and to provide that to both non-visual and visual environments.
+A well-built component that was made to handle whatever is thrown at it will convey meaning and purpose at a lower-level than the visual (CSS) level, so that it is understandable in both non-visual and visual environments.

-That’s why sometimes the existing component is not a fit, because the meaning/purpose required for the new thing is different to that of the existing thing…and bloating the component to change its meaning is bad for maintainability and reusability.
+That’s why sometimes the existing component is not a good fit because the purpose of the new thing, and the user’s intent when using it, are different to that of the existing thing.
+And bloating the existing component to change or muddy its purpose is bad for maintainability and reusability.

+I loved this nugget on shifting left during design:

+> One of the things I’ve really pushed for in the most recent features is UX accessibility documentation during the design phase.
+What does that mean?
+Well, it means that when we are designing a new feature, we request that our UX designers and architects chat with our developers early and draft a basic semantic HTML structure and any specific accessibility behaviours.
+Think landmarks, headings, buttons, links, and careful focus management, to name a small selection.

+I did this recently when working on a _Data Table_ component with [Zita](https://twitter.com/zitafreeburn).
+We found that early discovery of user intent allied to coding early semantic markup prototypes really informed our understanding of constraints, opportunities and architecture for the remainder of the process.

-This is great advice for comparing and choosing between components:
+Additionally, this is great advice for comparing and choosing between components:

 > Focus on what components achieve rather than their appearance

 To me this also highlights one of the key benefits of modern [micro-layouts](https://every-layout.dev/).
-Separate the content (and purpose) from the layout…then you get maximum reusability because you have common presentations/layouts which are meaning-agnostic.
+Separate the content (and purpose) from the layout…then you get maximum reusability from those common, _workhorse_ layouts becaue they are meaning-agnostic.